Kimserey/Arche/post.md

 Following the architecture diagram, we place the __common code__ in its own library.
 The Site project contains the __Shell / Page / Webpart / Module__ categories.

 F# allows us to ensure the references are one way only.
 Only bottom files can reference top files, your functions must be defined first before you can use it.
-Therefore if we keep the modules at the top level, it will indirectly make the modules the code with the least dependencies in the project.
+Therefore, if we keep the modules at the top level, it will indirectly make the modules the code with the least dependencies in the project.

 ### Common - Domain

-First we need to define what a Page is, how it should be displayed and from where can it be accessed.
+First we need to define what a Page is, how it should be displayed and from where it can be accessed.

 ```
 type Page = {